-Veestro – Best selection of premade, frozen vegan meals
+Veestro – Best selection of prepared, frozen vegan meals

 Veestro is the ideal solution if you’re looking for fuss-free, delicious vegan food.
-The pre-cooked meals arrive frozen and can be heated however works for you: in the oven, on the stove, or in the microwave.
+In fact, Veestro also made it onto our list of the best prepared meal deliveries for 2021.
+The prepared meals arrive frozen and can be heated however works for you: in the oven, on the stove, or in the microwave.

 Veestro’s menu filter lets you choose dishes that work with your diet, like nut-free, gluten-free, high protein, low calorie, or soy-free.
 Veestro also offers kosher meals – something we haven’t seen elsewhere.
 While the meal selection is extensive, it doesn’t change, so after a while, you’ll probably end up choosing the same meals.

 You can learn more about Veestro’s plans in this dedicated Veestro review .

 Veestro sends out its meals with plenty of dry ice to keep them frozen and the packaging can all be recycled.
 Meals can be stored for up to eight weeks in the freezer.
 Currently, Veestro delivers to everywhere in the US except for Hawaii, Alaska, and Puerto Rico.

 Lots of variety – A wide choice of recipes for every taste and skill level

 Farm-fresh produce – Get the best-quality fruits and vegetables, direct from the farm.

 Budget-friendly – Less expensive than many other services